-Rishi represents clients in all aspects of the Chapter 11 process, including first-day motions, relief from the automatic stay, 363 sales, claims litigation, avoidance actions based on preferential or fraudulent transfers, and plan confirmation.
+Rishi Kapoor focuses on complex litigation, within and outside of the bankruptcy context.
+Rishi represents clients in mediation and assists with pre-litigation disputes.
+He advises commercial lenders and creditors, asset managers, investment banks, and other sophisticated corporate entities on a wide range of issues arising from investments, financing, derivatives, and real estate-related transactions.
+He also represents clients in all aspects of the Chapter 11 process, including first-day motions, relief from the automatic stay, 363 sales, claims litigation, avoidance actions based on preferential or fraudulent transfers, and plan confirmation.

-As part of the firm's Commercial Mortgage-Backed Securities (CMBS) servicing team, Rishi frequently works with CMBS trusts and special servicers on single asset real estate bankruptcies, intercreditor disputes, foreclosure and guaranty actions, receiverships, lender-liability actions, UCC sales of mezzanine interests, and workouts, modifications and sales of CMBS loans.
+Rishi frequently works on commercial mortgage-backed securities services (CMBS) issues – assisting trusts and special servicers on single-asset real estate bankruptcies, intercreditor disputes, foreclosure and guaranty actions, receiverships, lender-liability actions, UCC sales of mezzanine interests, and workouts, modifications, and sales of CMBS loans.

-Rishi also advises financial institutions in disputes relating to complex financial transactions, including those arising out of the issuance and redemption of credit-linked notes and the close-out of derivatives transactions with insolvent counterparties.
+In addition, Rishi advises financial institutions in disputes related to complex financial transactions, including those associated with the issuance and redemption of credit-linked notes, and the close-out of derivatives transactions with insolvent counterparties.